 Building hours are subject to change during academic breaks and in the summer.
 New hours are posted at Cooper Athletic Center.

-The weight room is open and available for all students during the posted building hours.
+The weight room is available to all students during open weight room hours.
+These hours are posted below and will change semester to semester.
 All participants must have a spotter and will lift at their own risk.
 Students must rack all weights after use and help keep the weight room clean.

 The Maryville College tennis courts are available on a first come, first serve basis.
 All tennis players must wear tennis shoes.
 Only tennis-related activities are allowed on the courts.
 If you have any questions or concerns, please contact the Athletic Office at 865.981.8280.